Medieval female sexuality

 Medieval female sexuality is the collection of sexual and sensual characteristics identified in a woman from the Middle Ages.
 Like a modern woman, a medieval woman's sexuality included many different aspects.
 Sexuality does not only refer to a woman's sexual activity, as sexual lives were as social, cultural, legal, and religious as they were personal.

-This article will first focus on the personal aspects of Medieval female sexuality: namely Virginity, Marriage, Medicine, and Rape.
-Afterwards, it will provide context on Canon Law and the beliefs of secular jurisdiction on Medieval female sexuality.
-Finally, this article will provide information on exceptions to Medieval heterosexual norms, for there is ample evidence of queer sexuality and gender-nonconforming behavior in the European Middle Ages.

 Virginity

 Sexuality for the medieval woman began before marriage as a young virgin, mainly among elites whose mothers would arrange marriages.
-Sometimes, marriage between nobles was traditionally based on politics, material wealth, and social status.
+Marriage between nobles was often primarily an economic institution, traditionally based on politics, material wealth, and social status.
 However, it was not unheard of for young men and women to create relationships for themselves with sexual attraction in mind.
-Women displayed their availability for marriage through their hair, which would have been a great symbol of sexuality in the Middle Ages as it was kept hidden.
+Women displayed their availability for marriage through their hair, which would have been a great symbol of sexuality in the Middle Ages and was often kept hidden after marriage.
 Medieval women allowed their hair to grow throughout their lives.
 Married women would have kept their long hair tied up in braids beneath a head covering of some sort.
 Single women would allow their hair to fall freely over their bodies signaling that they were available for marriage.

 The medieval values on virginity was a social construction, and memories of virgins was commonplace in popular stories, lyrics, romances, and poems, as well as biblical drama, sermons, and illuminated manuscripts.
-There are large swaths of secular records that reveal medieval society's disdain for fornication outside of marriage, where "losing ones virginity" was absolutely unacceptable: "John the son of Nicholas the clerk fornicated recidivously with Julia Redes.
+There are large swaths of secular records that reveal medieval society's conflicting attitudes towards fornication outside of marriage, where "losing ones virginity" was in certain instances harshly punished, especially when resulting in pregnancy: "John the son of Nicholas the clerk fornicated ridiculously with Julia Redes.
 Both appear, confess, and are whipped once in the usual way through the market.
 The woman is pregnant."